Getting sufficient monounsaturated fats by consuming healthy nuts and seeds is the focus of this week’s challenge.

 Almonds are usually too hard to crack.
 Buy raw almonds shelled, unsalted instead – then you get more fiber than with all other nuts and kernels.

-So when you ask yourself are nuts high in fiber, it's good to know the following rule: the milder the nuts are – like pine nuts, macadamia nuts and cashews – the less fiber they contain.
+So when you ask yourself are nuts high in fiber, it's good to know the following rule: the milder the nuts are – like pine nuts, macadamia nuts, and cashews – the less fiber they contain.
 Almonds have the most fiber.
 Click through to learn everything you need to know about the numerous health benefits of high fiber foods.

 Week 2: Get creative